-Established in 1961, the Faculty of Arts features six departments (Chinese Language and Literature; English Language and Literature; Humanities and Creative Writing; Music; Religion and Philosophy; and Translation, Interpreting and Intercultural Studies), a Language Centre serving the entire university, four centres (for Applied Ethics; Chinese Cultural Heritage; Sino-Christian Studies; and Translation), and two institutes (the Jao Tsung-I Academy of Sinology and the Mr Simon Suen and Mrs Mary Suen Sino-Humanitas Institute).
+Established in 1961, the Faculty of Arts features seven departments (Chinese Language and Literature; English Language and Literature; Humanities and Creative Writing; Music; Religion and Philosophy; Translation, Interpreting and Intercultural Studies; and a Language Centre serving the entire university), four centres (for Applied Ethics; Chinese Cultural Heritage; Sino-Christian Studies; and Translation), and two institutes (the Jao Tsung-I Academy of Sinology and the Mr Simon Suen and Mrs Mary Suen Sino-Humanitas Institute).

 In keeping with the University’s mission, the Faculty of Arts is committed to delivering globally relevant and ethically aware teaching and research, with the aim of contributing to the common good.
 The Faculty of Arts has identified ”Well-being, Value and the Public Good” as its niche research area.
 This strategic focus is variously reflected in six cross-faculty research groups (Performance Studies; Chinese and Cross-cultural Health Humanities; Framing Public Culture; Creativity, Self, and Society; Minority Studies/Marginalized Populations Studies; and Anthropocene Studies).
 The Faculty of Arts makes a significant contribution to the University’s Creative Media/Practice research cluster and is fully engaged in the University’s ambitious Talent100 recruitment drive.